mcfry/astro-portfolio/src/pages/projects/card_memory.md

 ---
 layout: '@/templates/BasePost.astro'
 title: Card Memory
-description: 'An application to guide and assist the task of memorizing a deck of cards.'
+description: 'An application to guide and assist the task of memorizing a deck of cards using the PAO mnemonic system.'
 pubDate: 2020-01-01T00:00:00Z
 imgSrc: 'https://i.imgur.com/U6Yzbub.gif'
 imgAlt: 'Image post 2'
 ---

-This application was built to fast track the ability to memorize a deck of cards.
+This application was built to fast track the ability to memorize a deck of cards using the PAO mnemonic system.

 It includes:
 - A default mnemonic system to get you started.